 RubyMine analyzes the code from the modified files by running inspections from the selected profile.

 If any errors or warnings are detected, you will see a notification.

 In the notification, click Review to see the list of the detected problems in the Messages tool window.
 Click Commit to commit your changes without fixing the detected problems.

 Run inspections offline

 In addition to running code inspections from the IDE, you can launch inspections from the command line without actually running RubyMine.
 The inspection results will be stored in an XML file.
-For more information, refer to Launching Code Inspection from Command Line.
+For more information, refer to Run code inspections from the command line.

 Change the order of scopes